MichaelCurrin/coding-blog/_posts/2021-02-28-how-to-livestream-on-youtube.md

 2. Open YouTube Studio - [studio.youtube.com](https://studio.youtube.com/ "https://studio.youtube.com/").
 3. Click _Create_ in the top right.
 4. Click _Go live_.
 5. You'll have to go through the _Verify_ flow.
-You'll be prompted for your country and phone number and will get a text message or call to verify that you are not a robot.
+You will get prompted for your country and phone number and then will get a text message or call to verify that you are not a robot.
 6. The dashboard will tell you to wait - _"Ready in 24 hours"_.
 Come back again and then click _Go live_.